heavyblotto/bfw/src/docs/technical-design.md

 ## Data Management
 - Character data, level descriptions, and game mechanics stored in YAML files.
 - Longer descriptions and narratives stored in Markdown files with YAML front matter.
+- Vercel Postgres used for storing dynamic game data, user information, and other structured data that requires frequent updates or complex queries.
+- Prisma ORM used as an interface for database operations and schema management with Vercel Postgres.
 - Data accessed and served through Next.js API routes.
+- File-based data (YAML and Markdown) used for static content and configuration.
+- Vercel Postgres used for:
+  - User profiles and authentication data
+  - Game state and progress
+  - Leaderboards and statistics
+  - Any other data requiring relational database capabilities

 ## Routing and Navigation
 - Page-based routing using Next.js file-system based routing.